Food for Thought: Crescent Moon Rice Cakes by Lindsey Huster

 Although the history of Songpyeon is vague, it is believed that people started to make it during the Goryo period.
 Koreans would make Songpyeon on the 15 of the New Year (following the lunar calendar) and distribute it to servants.
 In addition to Chuseok, Songpyeon is also used on a baby's first birthday.
 Ultimately, people hope that the child is full of knowledge, much in the same way that Songpyeon is full of stuffing.

 With its extensive history, a large spectrum of Songpyeon now exist- in varied colors, shapes and

 sizes- which reflect the different regions of Korea.
 In Seoul, the ``osaek'' or five color Songpyeon

 is commonly made.
-These five hues (white, brown, pink, green and yellow) reflect the harmony of
+These five hues (white, brown, pink, green and yellow) reflect the harmony of nature.

 Other regions, too, are famous for their different kinds of Songpyeon.
 The Chungcheon Province is known for pumpkin Songpyeon, while Gangwon is famous for potato and acorn Songpyeon. ``Mosi'' or ramie Songpyeon is distinct to the Gyeongsang Province and arrowroot Songpyeon is made in the Jeolla Province.

 The shapes and consistencies of Songpyeon also vary as well.
 There are shellfish shaped Songpyeon in Seoul, and mondu-shaped Songpyeon in Gangwon and GwangHae Provinces.
 The consistency of the dough varies in the Songpyeon from Gyeongsang and Gangwon Provences, which tend to be thicker.
 Even North Korea has its own Songpyeon.
 In Pyeongan Province, the rice cake is shaped into ``jogae'' or shellfish and clams.